yazz/VisualJS/README.md

 ### What is Coils not good for?
 Because Coils is based around a principle of being **maintenance first**, this makes Coils unsuitable for quite a wide variety of web projects.
 This is because Coils uses a langauge called Clojurescript, based on Lisp which is unsuitable for most developers, since most developers **hate Lisp**.
 So why use a Lisp language then, if it is so unpopular?
 Well, Coils does not use a Lisp language for the sake of it.
-Since Clojurescript is a Lisp it has a feature called Macros which make the time travelling debugger and runtime code inspection possible, which would not be possible in a non-Lisp language.
+Since Clojurescript is a Lisp it has a feature called Macros which make the client side SQL, the time travelling debugger and runtime code inspection possible, which would not be possible in a non-Lisp language.
 So there is a larger learning curve with Coils, but maintenance time is reduced.
 So for a variety of use cases the following may be a better choice:

-**Multi page informational websites** - Wix, Weebly, Adobe Muse, Wordpress, and many others are perfect for this
+**Multi page informational websites** - Squarespace, Wix, Weebly, Adobe Muse, Wordpress, and many others are perfect for this

 **Simple websites with a bit of interactivity** - HTML, JQuery, Kendo UI are much better choices for this where Javascript widgets can be added to HTML pages as needed

-**SEO friendly large websites** - Ruby on Rails, Derby.js are a much better fit for this
+**SEO friendly interactive websites** - Ruby on Rails, Derby.js are a much better fit for this

-**Fast to get up and running web applications using web standards** - Meteor.js and Derby.js are a much better for for this as they use standard Javascript
+**Fast to get up and running web applications using web standards** - Meteor.js is a much better for fit for this as it uses standard Javascriptinstead of Clojurescript